Cloud Wolves of the Kaska Coast

 FIND THE WOLVES!

-While it’s often possible to observe wolves right from the viewing decks at the lodge, wolves regularly travel to hunt and mark their territory; they can easily cover 40 km a day.
-We keep in close radio contact with our scouts as they monitor activity at various points along the coast.
-With our small group size and high-guide ratio, we are able move quickly along a network of established safari trails.
+While it’s occasionally possible to observe wolves from the viewing decks at the lodge, wolves are constantly on the move and regularly cover 80 km a day as they hunt and mark their territory.
+With our small group size and high-guide ratio, we use a network of established trails during our quest to find them.

 The Kaska Coast boasts over 300 nights a year of Auroral activity, making it one of the best places in the world to see the dazzling Northern Lights.
-March weather is cooler and can offer more crisp clear nights increasing our chance for Aurora viewing.
-If the sky is clear and the solar winds are active, we’ll be sure and wake you up for a dazzling show.
-Jad will be on hand to help you set up your cameras and capture the haunting beauty.
+March weather is extremely cold but offers many clear nights increasing our chance for Aurora viewing.
+Summer weather can be mixed, but the warm temperatures make for pleasant Aurora viewing.
+Jad will help get you and your camera set up for Northern Light photography on the first night so you are prepared when staff come knocking to wake you up for a dazzling show.

 This is your expedition.
 While we want to offer you as many experiences as possible, we also encourage you to relax.
 Take an afternoon or morning off (or a couple) and have the lodge to yourself.
 We’ll stoke the fire, pour you some coffee and leave you with some tasty brownies.
 Some of our best wildlife viewing happens right from the lodge.
 You never know who might wander up to the window and look in on you.